Men's Health Month And Movember: Raising The Profile Of Men's Health One Stache At A Time

 Cardiovascular Disease: Keeping The Number One Killer At Bay

 It is the number one killer of men....and women for that matter too.
-More than 39 million men in America have cardiovascular disease, and every year just under 500,000 of them die as a result.
+More than 40 million men in America have some type of cardiovascular disease, and every year over 382,000 of them die because of some sort of cardiovascular event.

 A healthy diet and plenty of exercise can make a huge difference to your cardiovascular health.
 Regular screening for high blood pressure and diabetes are also important, as both these conditions often have no symptoms initially.